Input

 What Is an HTML Viewer?

 This tool runs entirely in your browser.
-The preview is rendered in a sandboxed iframe using the srcdoc attribute.
+The preview is rendered in a sandboxed iframe using the srcdoc attribute — a feature defined in the WHATWG HTML Living Standard.
+For a full reference on HTML elements and attributes, MDN Web Docs is the go-to resource.
 The Source tab shows the formatted HTML source code.

 How to Use This Tool